-The School in Cortona, Italy, is a residential program in southern Tuscany that offers students the opportunity to take University of Alberta courses during the winter or spring terms in Cortona, a medieval hill town in southern Tuscany.
+The School in Cortona, Italy, is a residential program that offers students the unique opportunity to take University of Alberta courses during the winter or spring terms in Cortona, a picturesque medieval hill town in southern Tuscany.
 Students stay in the Hotel Italia, a 15th century converted mansion in the centre of Cortona, and classes are held in the Convento, a beautiful, restored former convent dating back to the 14th century.

 Students can take 100 or 200 level courses in our Winter School program, or choose from a selection of 300 and 400 level courses in our Spring terms.